ewjay/fapiwiki/FAPI_Meeting_Notes_2022-12-07_Atlantic.rst

 ============================
 PR 391 Dima Postnikov clarification re new tokens
 ------------------------------------------------------
-s/either/e.g./
+* WG agreed to replace "either" with "e.g."

 Proceeding for Implementer's Draft
 ---------------------------------------
 * Last Call was Oct.
-23. Now all the issues came up are addressed.
+23. Now all the issues that came up are addressed.

 Events (Mike L.)